Mokuura/Triangle3DAnimation/README.md

 # Triangle3DAnimation

-Triangle3DAnimation is a tool to generate animations for Trackmania with obj files, using mediatracker triangle3D blocks.
+Triangle3DAnimation is a tool to generate animations for Trackmania with mediatracker triangle3D blocks, using obj files.
-It uses GBX.NET to build triangle3D mediatracker blocks, that you can then add to your maps.
+It uses GBX.NET to build triangle3D blocks, that you can then add to your maps.

 # Usage